-In fiscal 2016, the Company invested \$33.4 million, on a cash basis, primarily on new and renovated stores.
-In fiscal 2017, the Company expects to invest approximately \$45 million in capital expenditures, including in its SCORE project.
-These expenditures, together with the payment of dividends, the repayments related to the Company's bank credit facility and long-term debt obligations, are expected to be funded by the Company's existing financial resources and funds derived from its operations.
+In fiscal 2018, the Company invested \$27 million in capital expenditures, on a cash basis, primarily on new and renovated stores.
+In fiscal 2019, the Company expects to invest approximately \$30 million in capital expenditures.
+These expenditures, together with the payment of dividends and any repayments related to the Company's bank credit facility are expected to be funded by the Company's existing financial resources and funds derived from its operations.